WebOfTrustInfo/verifiable-news/brainstorming.md

 ## Factual Claims Services and Supernodes

 ### Hosting Factual Claims
 The blogging platform plugins can include forms and API for users to create, edit and delete/revoke factual claims at remote locations.
-Factual claims services can host factual claims and receive pings when distributed factual claims are created, edited or deleted.
+Factual claims services can host factual claims and/or receive pings when distributed factual claims are created, edited or deleted.
 Factual claims services can ping lists of other services and users whenever factual claims are created, updated or deleted.

 `http://facts.press.org/fact/ebfeb1f712ebc6f1c276e12ec21`